Navigating a Foodborne Outbreak E-module

 Navigating a Foodborne Outbreak: Preparation for Interprofessional Practice is a self-paced, interactive, competency-based, case study teaching module for interprofessional education towards improving and protecting population health.
 It is targeted for public health (baccalaureate- and master’s-level), medical, and nursing (baccalaureate-, master’s-, and doctoral-level) students.

-ASPPH will co-lead a webinar in Fall 2018 (date TBD) to demonstrate use of the module, answer questions, and highlight lessons learned by early adopters.
+ASPPH will co-lead a webinar in February 2018 (date TBD) to demonstrate use of the module, answer questions, and highlight lessons learned by early adopters.
 Further details on the module are available for faculty here.
 Access the module directly at https://navigatinganoutbreakmodule.org/

 Milestones in Public Health Modules